 The objective of cosmetics is to keep the skin healthy, and to improve and beautify it.
 This is of greater importance than is usually admitted, because beautiful, healthy skin contributes to a feeling of well being, confirms the ego, and makes us more attractive.
 This shows that the effect of cosmetics is not aimed at bodily appearance alone; cosmetics also influence the emotional nature of man in a positive way.
 The Skin Care Center School offers a comprehensive training program designed to make you a professional beautician specialist in a sufficient possible time.
 Practical, hands-on training in all phases of Esthetics and Master Esthetics, Permanent make-up, Make-up, Eyelash extension.
-Training of esthetics and preparation for state board exam Preparation the Student for Esthetics license examination administered by Maryland.
+Training of esthetics and Master Esthetics, hands-on class, lecturing and reviewing of written material and preparation for state board exam Preparation the Student for Esthetics license examination administered by Maryland.
 Washington DC and Virginia Board of Cosmetology.
-We offer programs in esthetics and permanent makeup.
+We offer programs in esthetics and permanent makeup..